tihomir-kit/auto-wol/README.md

 * idle-time (period from last Wi-Fi disconnect during which automatic WOL will be suppresed)

 ## Future releases:
-* Auto SSID discovery
+* auto SSID discovery
 * WOL widget shortcut
-* Device pinging
+* device pinging

 If you find any bugs, please contact me, so I could fix it.
 Hope you enjoy the app! :)